 The shape or form of a tree will complement the chosen function and even reduce maintenance costs.
 There are many form and size combinations to pick from.
 A row of column-like evergreens may provide an ideal privacy divider between properties or a large rounded canopy can shade your home or block unwanted illumination from passing cars or street lights.

-The Right Tree for the Space
+Plant The Right Tree for the Space

 Trees can only provide their desired function if planted in the right location, a spot where they will not interfere with or damage surrounding structures or infrastructure.
 Forward thinking will prevent long-term problems.